 Do you know what your body fat percentage is, right now?

-Do you know why you should care?
+Or why you should even care?

 Here are the body compositions of three types of people, all around the same weight (~154 pounds) and height (5’10”).
 To make each of these easier to talk about later, we’ll give them each a fictitious name.